-Great Prairie Group follows the performance of the U.S. economy and select industries that we serve.
-We publish a quarterly overview of the economy in the form of a dashboard of indicators, select sectors and related industries, and the implications for business strategy formulation.
+We follow the performance of the U.S. economy and publish a quarterly overview of the economy with a dashboard of indicators and implications for business.

 THE U.S. ECONOMY: A DASHBOARD